 - Construct an Analysis of Variance (ANOVA) table for the full model.

 - Review the ANOVA table and eliminate effects with p-values above α.
 Remove these one at a time, starting with the highest order interactions.

 - Analyze the residual plots to ensure that the model fits.

 - Investigate the significant interactions (p-value < α).
 Assess the significance of the highest order interactions first.
 (For two-way interactions, an interactions plot may be used to efficiently determine optimum settings.
-For graphical analysis to determine settings for three-way interactions, it is necessary to evaluate two or more interactions plots simultaneously.).
-Once the highest order interactions are interpreted, analyze the next set of lower order interactions.
+For graphical analysis to determine settings for three-way interactions, it is necessary to evaluate two or more interaction plots simultaneously.).
+Once the highest order interactions are interpreted, analyze the next set of lower-order interactions.

 - Investigate the significant main effects (p-value < α).